COVEREd State Guides

 Pennsylvania homeowners pay 48% below the national average for insurance, but flooding, sinkholes, and winter storms remain risks.

-Book a demoRhode Island
+Request a DemoRhode Island

 Rhode Island home insurance averages $1,650–$2,080 yearly, below national costs, but coastal risks, hurricanes, and flooding drive coverage needs.

-Book a demoSouth Carolina
+Request a DemoSouth Carolina

 South Carolina home insurance averages $2,708 a year, above the U.S. average.
 Hurricanes, flooding, and coastal risks drive rising premiums.

-Book a demoSouth Dakota
+Request a DemoSouth Dakota

 South Dakota home insurance averages $2,827 a year, above the U.S. average.
 Hail, tornadoes, floods, and harsh winters drive rising premiums.